 Since the company is brand new, we’ve decided that one of the main goals of the project is to attract new visitors and build a “co-working” community.
 Our competitive research has shown that this is one of the most important things, when building a shared office.
 This is why we have created a website, which was optimized to drive traffic from search engines and provide a friendly user experience that pushes the visitors towards the desired goal.

 During the discovery phase, we started with a brainstorming session with the client.
 The goal was to generate as much ideas for the new website as possible, and clearly define what should be achieved with the project and how we will track success.

 The approach when redesigning a website versus creating a completely new website is very different.
 When creating a new website, much more time should be spent much during the prototyping phase, as all ideas generated during the discovery phase need to be prioritized and re-ordered to facilitate the user flows.
 We’ve spent several weeks working only on prototypes in order to clear out the layout of the website and the most important information which should be shown on each page.

 After we had an agreement for the site structure and the elements on each page, we started the visual design phase for the project.
 It was quite important to create a modern vision for the website, which matches the look and feel of the building.
 The UI design was based on previously prepared brand guidelines, which the client provided.
-As most of the customers of the company are young people, who are primarily use their mobile devices, it was absolutely mandatory to create an intuitive mobile version as well.
+As most of the customers of the company are young people, who are primarily using their mobile devices, it was absolutely mandatory to create an intuitive mobile version as well.